-Opening summer 2021, The Great Tapestry of Scotland gallery & visitor centre will be where the people's story of Scotland and creative journeys begin.
-It will house The Great Tapestry of Scotland, visiting exhibits, workshops & a cafe.
+The Great Tapestry of Scotland gallery & visitor centre is where the people's story of Scotland and creative journeys begin.
+It houses one of the world's largest community arts projects (The Great Tapestry of Scotland), visiting exhibits, workshops & a cafe.

 The centre has been purpose built to house The Great Tapestry of Scotland, which was created and hand stitched by 1,000 people from across Scotland.
 The Tapestry tells a compelling visual account of Scotland’s history, heritage and culture from its formation to present day.
 It was the vision of one of the world’s best loved writers Alexander McCall-Smith, designed by artist Andrew Crummy and teams of stitchers around Scotland from a narrative written by the award-winning writer and historian Alistair Moffat.
 It is made up of 300 miles of wool (enough to lay the entire length of Scotland from the border with England to the tip of the Shetland in the North Atlantic).